 The format is simple: competitors are divided into two categories - ENDURO or SPRINT depending on what type personal watercraft they ride and the style of riding they enjoy.
 Then, depending on the quality of the field, the category is divided by ability into Pro or Amateur.
 If not, then the class will run under Pro/Am rules.

-SPRINT is all about the Stand Ups, the original Jet Ski.
+SPRINT is all about the Stand Ups, the original Jet Ski and single seaters like the Seas-Doo Spark.
 The race courses are smaller and are generally laid in the surf line, creating a challenge even for the canniest rider.
 The technical rules are limited to handling with some minor engine mods to keep costs down.
 Unlike ENDURO, SPRINT races are quick (10mins) in duration, a competitor needs speed and agility to win.

 The technical rules can be found in the AquaX rulebook.